bihealth/sodar-server/docs_manual/source/ui_project_update.rst

     add related file suffixes here as a comma-separated list.
 The file suffixes will be checked during landing zone validation.
 For more information, see :ref:`app_landingzones_transfer_prohibit`.
+Restrict zone contributor access
+    Restrict landing zone contributor access to a specific user.
+The user must have a contributor role in project.
+Owners and delegates can still access landing zones if set.
+For more information, see :ref:`app_landingzones_create_restrict`.
 Allow sample sheet editing
     Enable or disable editability of sample sheets in the project.
 Enable sheet synchronization